bnister/sf2000_hcrtos/Readme.md

 <h2>Donations:</h2>

 Please note that donations are not a guarantee for the project to continue, or to succeed.
 If you decide to donate anyway, we will be very greatfull about that.
-If you want to donate something for the project, you can do so with the following links:
+<br>If you want to donate something for the project, you can do so with the following links.
+<br>Due to organizational limitations, its only possible to donate to individual members of the project.

 <b>Ignatz:</b> <br>
 https://www.paypal.com/paypalme/ignatzDraconis